tartley/cbeams/README.rst

 ----------------------
 * Can README embed that ascii cinema thing?
   If not, embed a screenshot and link to it.
+* 'make ve': Can it use a login shell?
+* Create a 32-bit Linux redistributable
 * Test on OSX
 * Create a redistributable binary for OSX
-* Consider a 32 bit VM or chroot to build 32 binary redistributables.
-* Backport wheel creation into my python-app template
+* Backport into my python-app template:
+    * wheel creation
-* Backport python3.5.1 to my python-app template
+    * python3.5.1
-* Backport Linux redistributable binary to my python-app template
+    * Linux binary redistributable
-* Backport OSX redistributable binary to my python-app template
+    * OSX binary redistributable

 Hacking
 -------